Slamdunk91/loadingscreen/README.md

 Please make sure to update tests as appropriate.

 ## License
-This code has been written by Bubu and Slamdunk.
+This code has been written by Grobux and Slamdunk.